 Welcome to the Capital Crescent Trail

 The Capital Crescent Trail (CCT) is a shared use off-road trail from Georgetown, D.C. to Silver Spring, MD (currently closed and detoured between Bethesda and Silver Spring), suitable for walkers, joggers, bikers, and rollerbladers.
 The Coalition for the Capital Crescent Trail, an all-volunteer organization, has spearheaded efforts since 1986 to develop this first-class shared use trail.

 The Trail is a rail-trail, built upon the former railbed of the 11 mile Georgetown Branch of the B&O Railroad.
-The Trail is now complete as a hard surface trail fro m Georgetown to Bethesda, and is a packed crushed stone trail suitable for walkers, joggers and some bikers from Bethesda to Lyttonsville, in western Silver Spring.
-Seven bridges and two tunnels offer trail users gentle gradients and grade-separated crossings at all but 2 roadways (Little Falls Pkwy and Dorset Ave).
+The Trail is complete as a hard surface trail from Georgetown to Bethesda, with 6 bridges and a tunnel offering users gentle gradients, with grade-separated crossings at all but 2 roadways (Little Falls Pkwy and Dorset Ave).